-Where a change of use is being sought along a parade of retail units, clear consideration needs to be shown for the implications of the proposed use, whether residential or other non-retail use, as any change of this type will Where such change of use is considered acceptable, attention should be given as to whether a shop-like appearance is retained, or whether an appropriate and sympathetic alternative design solution is possible.
+Where a change of use is being sought along a parade of retail units, clear consideration needs to be shown for the implications of the proposed use, whether residential or other non-retail use, as any change of this type will should form an integral part of the shopfront have design implications for the entire street.
+Where such change of use is considered acceptable, attention should be given as to whether a shop-like appearance is retained, or whether an appropriate and sympathetic alternative design solution is possible.